Yuhala/latex-thesis/README.md

 This repository contains a thesis latex project template based on the [University of Bristol]( https://github.com/pmem/pmdk) latex template.
 The project is best suited for ENSP students but anyone can customize it to suit his/her needs.

 ### Prerequisites
 In order to follow the tutorial smoothly, start by installing latex on your machine and any latex editor that suits you; I use [TeXstudio](https://www.texstudio.org) latex editor.
 Installing and configuring these is beyond the scope of this tutorial.
-You can also import this project [ShareLateX](https://www.sharelatex.com).
+You can also import this project in [ShareLateX](https://www.sharelatex.com).
 To use this template with minimal hiccups, you should have a fairly good level of latex knowledge.

 ## Downloading the project to your machine